 Improving Lives

-Educating social work and criminal justice professionals since 1965
+Educating social work and criminal justice students since 1965

 Essential to social welfare in Milwaukee and the state of Wisconsin, the University of Wisconsin-Milwaukee’s Helen Bader School of Social Welfare promotes excellence in its degree programs and develops well-rounded, thoughtful individuals who can positively impact society.